s-sahoo/duo/README.md

 * [Google Drive folder](https://drive.google.com/drive/folders/1JpqFM8XRvifwIkjWPfMyuDvu41r1yk0t?usp=share_link) as the HF checkpoints can't be finetuned.

 ### Slurm scripts
-Run `mkdir watch_folder` to create a directory to store saved models and slurm logs and then run any script in [`scripts/`](scripts) as a slurm job:
+Run `mkdir watch_folder` to create a directory to store slurm logs and then run any script in [`scripts/`](scripts) as a slurm job:
 ```bash
 sbatch scripts/ABC_XYZ.sh